-The Department of Near Eastern Languages and Civilizations (NELC) offers PhD and MA degrees in five distinct fields.
-Our PhD procedures and MA procedures conform to the general guidelines formulated by Penn’s Graduate Division of Arts and Sciences.
+The Department of Near Eastern Languages and Civilizations (NELC) offers MA and PhD degrees in five distinct fields.
+Our MA procedures and PhD procedures conform to the general guidelines formulated by Penn’s Graduate Division of Arts and Sciences.
 However, individual fields of study may have their own additional specific requirements.

 Graduate students in NELC, whether at the MA or PhD level, will work closely with the faculty of the NELC Graduate Group, whose members include not just NELC departmental faculty but also faculty from across the University whose interests and specialties involve the advanced study of the Near East and its cultures.